ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 Over the years, many SIMD instruction sets have been released as CPUs evolved.
 Each of them is different, which is one of the biggest problems in SIMD programming, as you can easily write code that works on one CPU, but doesn't on another because the instruction set supported is different.
 On x86, used in the big consoles (except Switch) and PCs, we have SSE, AVX, and AVX512.
 On ARM (phones, Nintendo Switch) we have NEON and SVE, and on RISC-V CPUs we see RVV.
 Each of those have their own gotchas and properties, so generally an algorithm will have to be written for the sets that are supported on whatever CPUs you are targeting.

 ## X86 (PC) SIMD sets
 - SSE4 : According to Steam Hardware survey, supported on 99.78% of PCs.
 Good as a baseline.
-This set is 128 bits per register, which means its 4-wide on floating point operations.
+This set is 128 bits per register, which means it's 4-wide for floating-point operations.
 - AVX : Essentially a wider version of SSE, it moves into 256 bits per register, for 8-wide floating point operations.
 AVX1 is supported by 97.24% of gaming PCs, and AVX2 is supported by 95.03% of PCs.
 AVX2 mostly adds a few instructions for shuffling data around, and 8-wide integer operations.
 Because AVX was designed to run on SSE4-compatible CPU math units, a lot of the operations have a weird "half and half" execution, where it applies separately to the first 4 numbers and the next 4 numbers.
 This will be something to take into mind when programming it.
 Some AVX CPUs have support for the optional "FMA" extension, which adds the possibility of multiplying and adding values as 1 operation, which can 2x the speed of many common graphics operations.
 - AVX512 : While it keeps the AVX name, it's a complete rewrite from the AVX1-2 instruction set, with fully different instructions.
 This is currently the most advanced shipped instruction set, with 512-wide registers that fit 16 floats at a time, but also an extensive set of masking systems and handy instructions that make writing advanced algorithms much, much easier than in AVX2.
 Sadly, it's at sub-20% support on gaming PCs, thanks to Intel dropping it from many consumer CPUs.
 Not relevant for games due to low support.